All Episodes

 Stories in hotels are fascinating.

-Murder mysteries and stuff in hotels.
+Murder mysteries and all that stuff in hotels.

 But I don't know.

-Seemed like 1920s, 30s music.
+It seemed like 1920s, 30s music.

-it seemed like a 1920s or 30s movie colorized and audio dubbed in.
+It seemed like a 1920s or 30s movie colorized and audio-dubbed in.

-Well, what do I know?
+But what do I know?

 I'm just a customer.

-At least two people were killed when uh Belgian counterterrorist cops raided an apartment used by suspected religion of peace activists.
+At least two people were killed when Belgian counterterrorist cops raided an apartment used by suspected religion of peace activists.

-Uh so it's uh local media described a coordinated national operation related to last week's attacks in Paris.
+Local media described a coordinated national operation related to last week's attacks in Paris.

-They were planning to carry out large-scale attacks in Belgium, and they reportedly had links to ISIS, which uh as Obama, the junior varsity.
+They were planning to carry out large-scale attacks in Belgium, and they reportedly had links to ISIS, which as Obama, the junior varsity.

 Remember that?